pulumi/pulumi-aws-quickstart-aurora-postgres/README.md

 # Pulumi AWS Aurora Postgres

-Easily create an Aurora Postgres database with accompanying features like alarms, logging, encryption, and multi-AZ redundancy.
+Easily deploy an Aurora Postgres database with accompanying features like alarms, logging, encryption, and multi-AZ redundancy.
 This component is based on the best practices recommended by AWS in the [Modular architecture for Amazon Aurora PostgreSQL Quickstart](https://aws.amazon.com/quickstart/architecture/aurora-postgresql/)

 # Examples